18F/technology-budgeting/handbook.md

 Right answer: One or more specific user needs are named.

 ### What is the user need that this project will address?
-Wrong answer:Anything that doesn’t name clear needs of end users identified via user research.
+Wrong answer: Anything that doesn’t name clear needs of end users identified via user research.

-Right answer:The agency has determined specific needs based on interviews with end users, and can name several of those needs specifically.
+Right answer: The agency has determined specific needs based on interviews with end users, and can name several of those needs specifically.

 ### If the selected vendor doesn’t perform adequately, how difficult will it be to terminate the contract?
 How long will it take to replace them with another vendor?
 How much do you think that will cost?
 Wrong answer: "We would be very reluctant to terminate the contract.
 It would take months or years to replace them with a new vendor.
 Significant staff time would be required to do that, and it would set our project back by many months.
 Once we have a system, we’d have to start all over if we decide to change vendors."